-My guest today is Keith Rabois, the Managing Director at Khosla Ventures.
+My guest today is Keith Rabois, a General Partner at Founders Fund.
 At Khosla, Keith focuses on the consumer internet, education, enterprise, financial services, and digital health.

 Keith has had a front-seat to Silicon Valley history.
 He’s had five bosses in his career: Peter Thiel, Max Levchin, Reid Hoffman, Jack Dorsey, and Vinod Khosla — what an impressive squad.

 In this episode, we talk about the lessons of sports from the San Francisco 49ers to the Oakland A’s.
 Keith shares a story from his first week at PayPal, where he went on a run with Peter Thiel, which sparked his hiring philosophy.
 Then, we talk about the future of education, how to find undiscovered talent in society, the power of accumulating advantages, and how to raise the level of ambition in society.
 Keith has built more billion dollar companies than just about anybody on Planet Earth, and all that wisdom shines through in our conversation.

 Find Keith online:

 1:32 – Outlining the book, The Score Takes Care of Itself and its significance for entrepreneurs.
 “Rather than focusing on the score, focus on the process and the rest takes care of itself.”
 Also detailing Bill Walsh, the underlying infrastructure that he built, and the philosophy that successful companies like Square and Apple have used.

 4:41 – Leadership lessons that can be learned from sports and the insights that Keith learned from Peter Thiel in the past on evaluating people and on building great companies.
 Pairing yourself with people that cover your blind spots and weaknesses.